Perfect Privacy and Strong Stationary Times for Markovian Sources: Problem Setting

 To achieve perfect privacy, we consider employing a redaction mechanism that selectively erases data points prior to sharing.
 As such, each shared data point, denoted by $Y_i$, consists of either the original data point $X_i$ or an erasure symbol $\ast$, such that $Y_i \in \{X_i, \ast\}$.

 To make the data correlation concrete, we consider the scenario where $\{X_i\}_{i=0}^N$ forms a time-homogeneous (discrete-time) Markov chain

-Let $P$ denote the transition matrix of the underlying Markov chain.
+Let $P$ denote the transition matrix of the underlying Markov chain, where $P(x,y)=\P{X_{1}=y\mid X_0=x}$, then the $t$-step transition probability $\P{X_t=y\mid X_0=x}$ is given by the $(x,y)$ element of $t$-th power of $P$, i.e., $P^t(x,y)$.
 In this work, we assume all Markov chains are defined on a finite state space $\sX$, and are aperiodic and irreducible.